USSDiscovery/Practicum-I/README.md

 #### Import Needed Libraries
 The following libraries were used to build a Spark Context on my Hadoop Cluster, import the tweet data, topic model the tweet data, conduct sentiment analysis on the tweet data, and visualize that sentiment analysis:

+1. import findspark
+2. import string
+3. import re as re
+4. import nltk
+5. import time
+6. from pyspark.sql import SQLContext
+7. from pyspark.sql.types import *
+8. from pyspark.sql.functions import monotonically_increasing_id
+9. from pyspark.mllib.util import MLUtils
+10. from pyspark.ml.feature import RegexTokenizer, Tokenizer, StopWordsRemover, CountVectorizer, CountVectorizerModel, StopWordsRemover
+11. from pyspark.mllib.clustering import LDA, LDAModel
+12. from nltk.corpus import stopwords
+13. from pyspark.mllib.linalg import Vector as oldVector, Vectors as oldVectors
+14. from pyspark.ml.linalg import Vector as newVector, Vectors as newVectors
+15. from pyspark.ml.feature import IDF
+16. import numpy as np
+17. import matplotlib.pyplot as plt
+18. import pyspark.sql.functions as func

+#### Create an SQL Context
+This will be used for sql like distriburted data processing.
+As I get more familiar with what technology to use where I will be switching between using pyspard RDDs, pyspark dataframes, and pandas dataframes

+sqlContext = SQLContext(sc)

+#### Hadoop is the filesystem being used
+This is a three node virtual cluster.
+Read in data from Hadoop

+ITData = sc.textFile("hdfs:////user/vagrant/practicum/input")

+#### Partitioning
+By default, data is partitioned based on the data size.
+While I have over 8 million cleaned records collected.
+I have limited the number of records to approximately 100,000.
+I have had issues with my hadoop cluster processing through the data.
+I will need to gain a better understanding of the sizing needs as it relates to data size.
+100,000 records produces 6 partitions.

+#### Check the number of partitions created

+ITData.getNumPartitions()

+#### Additional data Cleaning
+Further clean tweets, split them out into individual words, and number them by adding an index.

+tokens = tweet.map(lambda document: document.strip().lower()) \
+              .map(lambda document: re.split(" ", document)) \
+              .map(lambda word: [x for x in word if x.isalpha()]) \
+              .map(lambda word: [x for x in word if len(x) > 3]) \
+              .map(lambda word: [x for x in word if x not in StopWords]) \
+              .zipWithIndex()

+#### Prepare for Topic Modeling
+cv = CountVectorizer(inputCol="tweet_words", outputCol="raw_features", vocabSize=5000, minDF=10.0)
+cvmodel = cv.fit(tweet_df)
+result_cv = cvmodel.transform(tweet_df)
+idf = IDF(inputCol="raw_features", outputCol="features")
+idfModel = idf.fit(result_cv)
+result_tfidf = idfModel.transform(result_cv)

+#### Run Topic Modeler
+num_topics = 10
+max_iterations = 20
+lda_model = LDA.train(rs_df['index', 'raw_features'].rdd.map(list), k=num_topics, maxIterations=max_iterations)

+#### Display topics
+for topic in range(len(topics_final)):
+    print("Topic" + str(topic) + ":")
+    for term in topics_final[topic]:
+        print(term)
+    print('\n')

+#### Set search terms
+The above above relates topics to the terms I searched in Twitter.
+For sentiment analysis, I would like to rate the actual search terms.
+For this I will build a python array with those search terms

+search_terms = ["machine_learning", "computer_programmer", "database_engineer", "network_engineer", \
+"data_scientist", "systems_engineer", "data_analyst", "data_architect", "etl_architect", \
+"web_programmer", "automation_engineer", "data_processing", "application_engineer", \
+"software_engineer", "software_developer", "information_architect", "security_analyst", \
+"business_intelligence", "enterprise_architect", "solution_architect", "data_warehouse", \
+"information_technology", "data", "java", "iot", "computer", "systems", "technology", \
+"etl", "devops", "cloud", "developer", "programmer", "ai"]

+#### Relate the search term to the tweet
+This will relate the search term to the tweet so later I can relate the sentiment of the tweet to the search term.

+def SearchTopics(topics, tweet_text):
+    for term in topics:
+        result = tweet_text.find(term)
+        if result > -1:
+            return term, tweet_text
+    return 'NA', tweet_text

+While removing stopwords helps obtain valid topics it will not help with sentiment analysis.
+With topics in hand, topic_tweet, we will use tweets where stop words have not been removed.
+Search each tweet for topics returning only tweets that match.
+SearchTopics will return both the topic and the related tweet.
+Sentiment will be done on these tweets.

+topic_tweet = tweet.map(lambda x: SearchTopics(search_terms, x)).filter(lambda x: x[0] != 'NA')

+#### Setup sentiment analysis using nltk

+import nltk
+from nltk.sentiment.vader import SentimentIntensityAnalyzer nltk.download('vader_lexicon')

+#### Python function to print the sentiment scores
+This function will have topic and related tweet as input.
+This function will perform sentiment analysis and output topic, tweet, and sentiment.
+Also note this function will only return the compound portion of the sentiment.

+def print_sentiment_scores(topic, sentence):
+    snt = SentimentIntensityAnalyzer().polarity_scores(sentence)
+    print("{:-<40} {}".format(sentence, str(snt)))
+    print(str(snt))
+    return(topic, sentence, str(snt.get('compound')))

+#### Retrieve sentiment for each topic, tweet
+topic_tweet_sentiment = topic_tweet.map(lambda x: print_sentiment_scores(x[0], x[1]))

 #### Exploratory Data analysis
 While I only pulled back tweets with the above search terms, I still wanted to pick out topics from those tweets.
 I used MLIB's LDA to achieve this.